ahaywood/Web-Interactivity-and-Engagement/chapter-1/index.md

 ### c.
 Widgets and Custom Menus

-Widgets and Custom menus are theme modifications that make the content manager’s life easier.
+Widgets and Custom menus are theme modifications that make the content manager's life easier.
 These things allow you to integrate modifiable regions throughout the theme without forcing the content manager to have any extra technical training.

 This concept of modifiable theme regions are fairly common and are useful for the designer to know how to effectively implement and useful for the content manager to know how to edit in the dashboard.